NomicFoundation/hardhat/docs/src/content/tutorial/creating-a-new-hardhat-project.md

 cd hardhat-tutorial
 ```

-Then initialize an npm project.
+Then initialize an npm project as shown below.
 You'll be prompted to answer some questions.

 ::::tip